WalkerPnD/relax-orm/README.md

 ---

-Designed to reduce the stress you feel while leading with OracleDB.
+A lite ORM Designed to reduce the stress you feel while leading with OracleDB.
 Inspired by [Sequelize](http://docs.sequelizejs.com) and [SequelizeTypescript](https://github.com/RobinBuschmann/sequelize-typescript)